A Story to Identify Your Climate Grief and Put it to Work

-I want to tell you a little story about me and my relationship to the climate crisis.
-It’s a hard one to tell, but I have a reason for telling it to you.
+I want to tell you a little story about me and my relationship to the climate crisis and a phrase called climate grief.
+The story is a hard one to tell, but I have a reason for telling it to you.

 It’s a familiar story with a classic arc.
 The protagonist, (that’s me), is in denial: scene after scene, year after year, moment after moment shows her running from the truth.
 She’s smart, aware, sensitive, even.
 If it wasn’t so sad, it’d be funny.
 The truth she’s avoiding is first named “global warming,” then “climate change,” then “climate crisis,” or “climate emergency.”